gitbasheer/pgql/README.md

-# pg-migration-620: Production-Ready GraphQL Migration Tool
+# Migration Tool

 A schema-aware GraphQL migration tool that automatically transforms deprecated queries based on your GraphQL schema's `@deprecated` directives.
-Built for production environments with safety, rollback support, and progressive migration capabilities.
+Adaptable to most environments with 100% CLI scriptability, monitored safeties, rollback support, and progressive migration capabilities.

+## Highlights

+- **100% Scriptable CLI** - Guaranteed compatibility with Python, Bash, and other automation tools
+- **Unified Module Architecture** - Consolidated extractors, transformers, and validators for consistency
+- ~**Enterprise-Ready** - Production-tested with comprehensive safety features~
+- **Cross-Language Compatible** - Stable JSON outputs, consistent exit codes, no Node.js runtime hacks. ?csv if we use heavier ai

-## ⚠️ Important: Production Validation
+## Production Validation

-The tool includes comprehensive schema validation to ensure all queries are production-ready:
+The schema validation to ensure all queries in production of a repo are in ~~~~~~ are production-ready:

 ```bash
 # Validate extracted queries